 - Other topics related to the economics of sanitation

-Authors should submit their full papers in English via this link by 1 August 2021.
+Authors should submit their full papers in English via this link by 15 September 2021 (22:00 Japan time).
 The cover letter must mention that the submission is for the “ADBI-BMGF-IFS Workshop on Sanitation and Development.”
 All paper submissions must comply with the Guide for Authors of the Journal of Development Economics.

 Submissions are welcome irrespective of authors’ racial, ethnic, religious and cultural background, gender, sexual orientation, or disabilities.
 Women and residents of Asian Development Bank (ADB) developing member countries are highly encouraged to participate.